Amitabh Thakur

-Amitabh Thakur is an ex-Indian Police Service (IPS) officer and a political activist.
-He was given compulsory retirement in March 2021.
+Amitabh Thakur (born 16 June 1968) is an ex-Indian Police Service (IPS) officer and a political activist.
+He was forced to undergo compulsory retirement in March 2021.
 During service, Amitabh was known for his strict adherence to rules and regulations as well as for his work in the field of administrative accountability.

 Since retirement, Amitabh works as a social and political activist.
 He is currently the President of Azad Adhikar Sena.
 Azad Adhikar Sena was initiated by him, his wife Dr Nutan Thakur, and others.

 Early life

 Amitabh Thakur was born on 16 June 1968 at Muzaffarpur, Bihar to Tapeshwar Narain Thakur, an Electrical Engineer and Madhuri Bala, a lecturer in Hindi.
-He was brought up in Bokaro Steel City in present-day Jharkhand (then a part of Bihar), where he got his Matriculation and Intermediate degree from Kendriya Vidyalaya, No-1, Bokaro Steel City in 1983 and 1985 respectively.
-He entered IIT Kanpur in 1985 from where he got BTech degree in mechanical engineering in year 1989.
-He also has a Fellow Program in Management (FPM) Degree from IIM Lucknow, equivalent to Doctor of Philosophy (P Hd), which he got in year 2015 for his thesis work on UP Police.
+He was brought up in Bokaro Steel City in present-day Jharkhand (then a part of Bihar), where he got his Matriculation and Intermediate degree from Kendriya Vidyalaya No. 1, Bokaro Steel City, in 1983 and 1985 respectively.
+He enrolled in IIT Kanpur in 1985, where he obtained his BTech degree in mechanical engineering in 1989.

 Police career

-Amitabh entered Indian Police Service in 1992.
-He got his initial field training in Kanpur district, followed by his posting in Gorakhpur, where he had his initial clashes with Yogi Adityanath, who later became Chief Minister of Uttar Pradesh.
-He worked as Superintendent of Police (SP) in around 10 districts of UP including Pithoragarh, Lalitpur, Deoria, Gonda, Basti, Sant Kabir Nagar, Firozabad, Ballia and Maharajganj.
+Amitabh was commissioned in the Indian Police Service in 1992.
+His initial field training commenced in Kanpur district, followed by his posting in Gorakhpur; during his stint at the latter, he frequently came at loggerheads with Yogi Adityanath, who eventually became the Chief Minister of Uttar Pradesh.
+He worked as the Superintendent of Police (SP) in around 10 districts of UP, including Pithoragarh, Lalitpur, Deoria, Gonda, Basti, Sant Kabir Nagar, Firozabad, Ballia and Maharajganj.
 He also worked in multiple departments including Intelligence, Vigilance, Anti-Corruption and Police Training Academy.